Mohanavadivel-git/caasworkshop/lesson1.4.md

 STEP 11: COMMIT registry.ford.com/devenablement/springboot-hello-world:0.0.1
 ```

 2. If the build was successful, the script used the `image/Dockerfile` as input to build the app's container image, and saved that image locally.
-To confirm that the image is there, list the images with Buildah like this:
+To confirm that the image is there, list the images with `sudo buildah images`
 ```bash
 [vagrant@m1 ~]$ sudo buildah images
 IMAGE NAME                                                        IMAGE TAG  IMAGE ID      CREATED AT          SIZE